 Premium on Stock Options

-The premium on the stock is the price paid to the seller by the buyer for the purchase of options contract or the price which is paid by the buyer to the seller to acquire the option is called Premium on stock options or simply the income received by the trader from the other party for selling the option contract is called Premium on stock options.
-There are various forces of determining the stock options like time remaining, Volatility, and the market price.
+The premium on the stock is the price paid to the seller by the buyer for the purchase of the options contract or the price which is paid by the buyer to the seller to acquire the option is called the Premium on stock options or simply the income received by the trader from the other party for selling the option contract is called Premium on stock options.
+There are various forces determining the stock options like time remaining, Volatility, and the market price.
 Intrinsic Value and the time value are the two components of the option premium.

 Following are the disadvantages are:

 - The process of earning a premium on stock is a complex task.
 There requires a lot of observation and analysis consistently to understand the business of the company and to earn profits.
 It is very difficult for beginners to have technical analysis in the stock.
-The beginners should be able to understand the volatility analysis also, which is not that easy task.
-Understanding all the strategies and the processes requires lot of time and observation.
+The beginners should be able to understand the volatility analysis also, which is not an easy task.
+Understanding all the strategies and processes requires a lot of time and observation.

 - Every company has multiple classes of common shares like class A shares and class B shares.
-The investor has lower and trading volumes and voting rights considering these classes of shares.
+The investor has lower trading volumes and voting rights considering these classes of shares.

 - Generally, the common stock is issued by the company to raise money for strategic and operational reasons.
 Ownership stakes can be monetized by the Owners and employees of the company.
 The shares of the company can be used by the company as currency in mergers & acquisitions.
 So, there is a loss of control of external shareholders.

-- The earning of the stock includes many regulatory fillings as well as the communications with the shareholders.
+- The earning of the stock includes many regulatory fillings as well as communications with the shareholders.
 This requires a thorough knowledge of by-laws and rules.

 - Due to all the above reason, a lot of additional costs is also involved.